chafey/dicomp10-to-dicomweb-js/README.md

 * NodeJS (v14.18.1 used but earlier/later versions should also)
 * NPM
+* Yarn

 ## Running Unit Tests

-> npm run test
+> yarn run test

 A visual studio code build task is also included so you can run it from there with "Terminal->Run Build Task" (Shift+Command+B)

 ## Running the CLI
-Install the CLI with either npm install -g .  or npm install -g dicomp10-to-dicomweb
+Install the CLI with either npm install -g .  or npm install -g @ohif/static-wado-js

 ### Api
 There are 5 different commands: mkdicomweb, mkdicomwebinstances, mkdicomwebstudy, mkdicomwebdeduplicated, mkdicomwebdeduplicatedgroup that can be used (see usage bellow).
 It can be run as: